 This site includes the following accessibility features:

-The college uses Siteimprove, a paid service, to ensure new and existing pages on the www.davidson.edu website comply with best practices and accessibility standards as defined by the Web Content Accessibility Guidelines (WCAG) 2.0 (down to Level AA) and Section 508 of the U.S. Rehabilitation Act (2017).
+The college uses Siteimprove, a paid service, to ensure new and existing pages on the www.davidson.edu website comply with best practices and accessibility guidelines as defined by the Web Content Accessibility Guidelines (WCAG) 2.0 (down to Level AA) and Section 508 of the U.S. Rehabilitation Act (2017).

 Siteimprove offers regularly scheduled, automated checks as well as on-demand checks against WCAG 2.0 Level A and Level AA criteria.